U.S. Announces Rescue Of Iran Sailors From Somalian Pirates

 Iran has so far not publicly reacted to the rescue of its citizens by the U.S. Navy.

 U.S. officials said 15 pirates, all believed to be Somalian nationals, were detained in the January 5 operation.

-that "the pirates did not resist the boarding and surrendered quickly" and were currently aboard a U.S. vessel "where the matter will be reviewed for prosecution."
+The U.S. Navy said in a statement that "the pirates did not resist the boarding and surrendered quickly" and were currently aboard a U.S. vessel "where the matter will be reviewed for prosecution."

-that they might try to shut down the Strait of Hormuz if Western-led sanctions targeted Iran's oil exports, followed by major Iranian naval exercises in the area.
+The incident comes amid a war of words that erupted recently after Iranian officials were seen to be suggesting that they might try to shut down the Strait of Hormuz if Western-led sanctions targeted Iran's oil exports, followed by major Iranian naval exercises in the area.

 Josh Schminky, a Navy Criminal Investigative Service agent who was aboard the "Kidd," said U.S. forces went out of their way to treat the fishing crew with kindness and respect.

 Schminky said the Iranian hostages "had been through a lot."
 The Pentagon said the 13 had been kept in difficult conditions and forced to assist the pirates in their operations.

 The Navy vessel involved in the rescue is a member of the same U.S. aircraft carrier group that Iran recently warned not to return to the Strait of Hormuz.

 "The very same ship and set of vessels that the Iranians protested on its last voyage through [the Strait of] Hormuz -- the John C. Stennis carrier strike group -- just rescued this Iranian dhow from pirates," U.S. State Department spokesperson Victoria Nuland told reporters on January 6.